11 best family road trips in the U.S.

 For the return trip, head 114 miles north from the Grand Canyon to the eastern entrance of Zion National Park.
 Spend the night at Zion Ponderosa Ranch Resort before taking the scenic Zion-Mount Carmel Tunnel road back through the park on the way to Las Vegas (180 miles).

-5. Blue Ridge Parkway National Park Road Trip
+5. Blue Ridge Parkway National Park road trip

 The Blue Ridge Parkway is designed to "lie gently upon the land" (Photo: Shutterstock)